 Managing and Servicing the Image

 A number of servicing scenarios are available in Windows Embedded Standard 7.
 OEMs can still have full control of the servicing of the device.
 They can download updates to their distribution share, rebuild the image and redeploy it or directly apply the update to the image using DISM to an image offline or while it is running.
-In case they include Windows update in the image, they want their end-user to do automatic updating of the image.
+In case they include Windows updates in the image, they want their end-user to do automatic updating of the image.

 System Requirements for Windows Embedded Standard 7